avnet-iotconnect/iotc-azurertos-sdk/samples/wfi32iot/QUICKSTART_DEMO.md

 The board features USB Mass Storage Device (MSD) support, which makes quick IoTConnect setup possible without the need to change the source code.

+The built-in ATECC608 secure element provides a secure and quick way to set up the device with IoTConnect.

 The Click Board interface makes it possible to make use of hundreds of different Click Boards from MikroE.
 The [VAV Press Click](https://www.mikroe.com/vav-press-click) and [Ultra-Low Press Click]() boards are directly supported by the demo software and allow you to send the sensor readings from these boards to IoTConnect.

 ## Hardware Setup

-* You can plug in tither the VAV Press Click or Ultra-Low Press Click bard onto Click interface of the board.
+* You can plug in either the VAV Press Click or Ultra-Low Press Click bard onto Click interface of the board.
 * To have both Click boards connected at the same time to WFI32-IoT, you can connect them via the [Shuttle Click](https://www.mikroe.com/shuttle-click) adapter.
 * When connecting Click Boards, ensure that the pin markings on the Click boards are matching to the header markings on the WFI32-IoT.